-I’m launching my career as a freelance science writer.
+I’m a freelance science writer with experience writing about science, technology and nature for print and online.
 I also write about food science at Beacon Reader.

 My most recent position was as an editorial fellow at Popular Science, working on the magazine.

 I graduated with a Masters of Science in Science Journalism from Boston University in 2012.

 During graduate school I interned at the Biodiversity Research Institute (BRI) in Maine.
 I helped update their website, created multimedia content (including a video featuring their Center for Loon Conservation) and wrote about the important research done there.

 During the last nine months of 2012 I served as the Senior Blog Editor at IZILWANE.org, an online non-profit magazine dedicated to educating the public about biodiversity loss and other conservation issues.
 Working as the Senior Blog Editor allowed me to gain management experience, and strengthened my editing skill set.